mgor/dotfiles/README.md

 This is *my* `dotfiles`.
 Other than providing configuration files, dependencies needed for all the configuration will also be installed (or updated).

+This has become a bit more than just a dotfile project, it will also install icon theme, mouse pointer theme, a patched version of notify-osd and change some lightdm settings.

 ## Dependencies
 You need `stow` and `git` installed to be able to use the `Makefile`: